secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The SCC should be able to provide a secure parameter set for different security levels.
 These security level are containing values for three different kinds of security constraints: **Information classification, Longevity, Constrained devices**
 The security constraints are further defined in {{constraints}}.
-Based on combinations of security constraint valuess different SCCs can be provided to be able to support various security levels with the appropriate choice of parameters.
+Based on combinations of security constraint values different SCCs can be provided to be able to support various security levels with the appropriate choice of parameters.
 Security level definitions for which a SCC should be provided are defined in the following.